gitbls/pistrong/CertInstall.md

 Copy the Cert Pack to your Linux client system in a convenient directory, then issue the command: `sudo pistrong client install username-devicename.zip`

-pistrong will display the unpack.sh file from the zip file.
+pistrong will display the pistrong-vpn-installer script from the zip file.
 Once you approve, pistrong will add the certs and connection information to the strongSwan configuration.
 Restart the strongSwan server, and then connect using `sudo pistrong client connect server.fqdn.com`.

 Use `sudo pistrong client stop` to disconnect the VPN connection.